jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 - On Table Selection
   - The selected row will be highlighted
   - Details Pane will display the selected movie's details
+- On Filter Application
+  - Table selection will be cleared

 ---